 Fly Fishing Predictions for June (Starting May 22)

-In Oregon, long range weather forecasts for May, June and July are wetter and cooler than normal.
-Snowpacks in the Willamette, Sandy, Hood and Deschutes drainages are from 130% to 150% higher than is usual.
-This means that water flows will be higher, and aquatic insect hatches are liable to be somewhat later but last longer.
-Summer steelhead and spring Chinook runs should be slightly later, and fish will move upstream slower than normal and stay in shallow water longer.
-All in all, fishing should be pretty good, but don't put away your rain jacket.
+In Oregon, long range weather forecasts for May are cooler and wetter than average, but June and July are warmer and drier than normal as the Pacific Ocean transitions from La Nina to El Nino.
+Snow packs in the Willamette, Sandy, Hood and Deschutes drainages are from 70% to 100% of average.
+This means that water flows will be about average and aquatic insect hatches are liable to be on time.
+Summer steelhead and spring Chinook runs should be on time, and fish will move upstream at normal speeds.
+All in all, fishing should be pretty good, but don't put away your rain jacket until June.

 Deschutes River Trout